ScioShield/Tartarus/README.md

 `echo "(Vagrant host ip) tartarus-elastic.home.arpa" >> /etc/hosts`

 ## Opnsense
-Once Opnsnese finishes installing you can log in by going to `https://192.168.56.2` follow the setup wizard.
-Once it's setup in a factory state we can setup the API user via clickops and run the provisioning script to load it into a state we want.
+Once Opnsnese finishes installing you can log in by going to `https://127.0.0.1:8443`.
+All the config is already done for you.

 ## Kibana
 It is safe to ignore the HTTPS certificate warning as we generated our own self-signed certs in this instance.